iifl-logo

 (d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) and intangible assets during the year.

-March 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
+(e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2025 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.

-(ii) (a) The inventories were physically verified during the year by the Management at reasonable intervals.
+year by the Management at reasonable intervals.
 In our opinion and according to the information and explanations given to us, the coverage and procedure of such verification by the Management is appropriate having regard to the size of the Company and the nature of its operations.
-No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such physical verification of inventories when compared with books of account.
+No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such

-(b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of Rs.
-5 crores, in aggregate, at points of time during the year, from banks or financial institutions on the basis of security of current assets.
-In our opinion and according to the information and explanations given to us, quarterly returns or statements comprising stock statements filed by the Company with such banks are in agreement with the unaudited books of account of the Company of the respective quarters.
+(b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of 5 crores, in aggregate, at points of time during the year, from banks or financial institutions on the basis of security of current assets.
+In our opinion and according to the information and explanations given to us, quarterly returns or statements comprising trade receivables, trade payables, stock statements filed by the Company with such banks are in agreement with the unaudited books of account of the Company of the respective quarters.

 (iii) The Company has made investments in, provided guarantee or security and granted loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year, in respect of which:

-(a) The Company has not provided any loans or advances in the nature of loans or stood guarantee or provided security to any other entity during the year, and hence reporting under clause (iii)(a) of the order is not applicable.
+(a) The Company has not provided any loans or advances in the nature of loans or stood guarantee or provided security to any other entity during the year, and hence reporting under clause (iii)(a) of the Order is not applicable.

-(b) The investments made during the year are, in our opinion, prima facie, not prejudicial to the Company?s interest.
+(b) The investments made during the year are, in our opinion, prima facie, not prejudicial to the Companys interest.

 (e) None of the loans or advances in the nature of loans granted by the Company have fallen due during the year.

 (f) According to information and explanations given to us and based on the audit procedures performed, the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
-Hence, reporting under clause (iii)(f) is not applicable.
+Hence, reporting under clause 3(iii)(f) is not applicable.

 (iv) The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of making investments.
 The Company has not granted any loans or provided guarantees or securities during the year.

-(v) According to the information and explanations given to us, the Company has not accepted any deposit during the year ended 31 March 2024.
+(v) According to the information and explanations given to us, the Company has not accepted any deposit during the year ended 31 March 2025.

 (vi) The maintenance of cost records has been specified by the Central Government under Section 148(1) of the Companies Act, 2013.
 We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended prescribed by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.
+We have, however, not made a

 (vii) According to the information and explanations given to us, in respect of statutory dues:

-Undisputed amounts payable in respect of Provident Fund, in arrears as at March 31, 2024 for a period of more than six months from the date they became payable are as given below:
+Undisputed amounts payable in respect of Provident Fund, in arrears as at 31 March 2025 for a period of more than six months from the date they became payable are as given below:

 (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year.